 NIP's applications have always been built using stable, current platforms, APIs, tools and standards.
-However, we also continually explore those with potential amongst the next generation to support both us and our customers moving forwards.
+However, we also continually explore next generation technologies to identify those with potential to support both us and our customers moving forwards.

 Accordingly, in 1998, we began to incorporate Open Source in our plans for future application development.
 The richness and capabilities of web standards and web browsers at that time had reached the point where powerful client-server applications were finally possible - requiring nothing more than a standard web browser on users' computers to interface with them - and we embraced the web-based application model fully.